 I'm 31.
 According to the American Dream, I am supposed to have some small kids, a house, two Fords, a down payment on a boat, and two vacations per year.
 In non-1950s reality, I have been renting for 13 years and driving the same car for 11.
 I haven't been on a vacation in three years (and that was a car camping trip which cost about $200).
-I go out to eat maybe twice weekly, see around one movie per month, and buy a new $399 laptop every 18 months when the previous one falls prey to the high quality of its Taiwanese components.
+I go out to eat maybe twice weekly, see around one movie per month, and buy a new 9 laptop every 18 months when the previous one falls prey to the high quality of its Taiwanese components.

 All of us – whether we buy nothing or buy what we can't afford – face the same fundamental problem: we simply lack anything resembling a stable career.
 Or we have a stable job that pays dick.
 Like so many industries, my field is slowly but decisively moving toward a no job security, no benefits "temp" model.
 We call them adjuncts, VAPs, Lecturers, and other euphemisms but it all means the same thing: at-will employment on a year-to-year basis for about $25-$30,000.
 It's far from poverty wages for my childless ass; I lack none of life's essentials.
 But this is pretty much it for me, the full extent to which the economy is going to benefit from my existence.
 I have no reasonable expectation of ever being able to buy a home (perhaps I could scrape together a down payment by 40, at which point a 30 year mortgage would basically mean I'd be buying my own coffin).
 Liz and I talk about going on a honeymoon with the wistfulness one usually reserves for phrases like "I want to walk on the moon someday."
 I might be able to swing a new car in five or ten more years.